 Wine deserves special mention as we know it colors your teeth pretty bad and there are other dangers as well.
 Being an alcohol, wine dries your mouth and can also make teeth sticky, promoting stain formation.
 In addition, both red and white wines are very acidic which we already know is pretty bad for your teeth.
 Keep in mind that while red wine can stain your teeth more, white wines are more acidic, so they might be even more dangerous to your enamel.

 It’s common knowledge how bad coffee stains your teeth, and coffee stains are among the worst for your teeth as they are very resistant.
 In addition, just like with wine, coffee makes teeth sticky and also dries out your mouth.
 It gets even worse if you add sugar to sweeten your coffee as there are few things worse for your teeth than sugar.

 If that’s not enough, coffee is also acidic, which we know wears down enamel.
-Of course, we don’t expect you to stop drinking your favorite beverage, but to minimize the damage please drink plenty of water afterwards and try to avoid additives like sugar.
+Of course, we don’t expect you to stop drinking your favorite beverage, but to minimize the damage please drink plenty of water afterward and try to avoid additives like sugar.

 7) Fruit juices

 Even though not as bad as the drinks listed above, it’s good to know most fruit juices are highly acidic and have been linked to an increased risk of cavities.
 Of course, 100% fruit juices have some health benefits as well, so just be aware of their acidic nature and at least rinse your mouth with water after drinking them.